Robust Segmentation of Brain MRI in the Wild with Hierarchical CNNs and no Retraining: Experiments and Results

 Figure~\ref{fig:dice} reveals that decomposing the target segmentation task into easier steps considerably improves robustness~\cite{roth_application_2018}.
 Indeed, the cascaded networks $S_1 + S_2$ outperforms \textit{SynthSeg} by 16.5 Dice points on the worst scans (i.e., Big Fails), while presenting much less outliers.
 Moreover, this strategy slightly increases accuracy, and leads to improvements by up to 2 points for small fails.

-In comparison, appending a denoiser (either to \textit{SynthSeg} or cascaded networks) also improves robustness, but leads to a non-negligible loss in accuracy for good cases (down to 2 Dice points below \textit{SynthSeg}).
-This is due to the fact that $D$ cannot accurately model the distribution of convoluted boundaries and returns very smoothed segmentations (e.g., the cortex in Fig.~\ref{fig:segmentations}).
+In comparison, using a denoiser for postprocessing also improves robustness, but leads to a non-negligible loss in accuracy for Mild Fails and Passes, leading to an increase of at least \SI{0.25}{\milli\meter} in mean surface distance (MSD) compared with \textit{SynthSeg}.
+This is due to the fact that $D$ cannot accurately model convoluted boundaries and returns very smoothed segmentations (e.g., the cortex in Fig.~\ref{fig:segmentations}).
 Moreover, since $D$ does not have access to the input scan, its segmentations may deviate from the original anatomy, which may introduce biases when analysing populations with morphologies different from the training set.

-Remarkably, \textit{SynthSeg$^{+}$} yields the best scores in all three categories, with an outstanding improvement of 23.5 Dice points over \textit{SynthSeg} for Big Fails.
+Remarkably, \textit{SynthSeg$^{+}$} yields an outstanding robustness (see Fig. S4 for examples of failures) and obtains the best scores in all three categories, with an outstanding improvement of 23.5 Dice points over \textit{SynthSeg} for Big Fails.
 In comparison with cascaded networks, inserting a denoiser $D$ between $S_1$ and $S_2$ enables us to obtain robust tissue segmentations, which consistently improves scores by 2 to 5 Dice points.
 Finally, integrating $D$ within our framework (rather than using it for postprocessing) enables \textit{SynthSeg$^{+}$} to exploit both images and prior information when predicting final segmentations.
-As a result, our approach is more accurate than the two methods using $D$ for postprocessing (Fig.~\ref{fig:segmentations}), and outperforms them by at least 3 points.
+As a result, our approach is more accurate than the two methods using $D$ for postprocessing (Fig.~\ref{fig:segmentations}), and outperforms them by at least \SI{0.35}{\milli\meter} in MSD and 3 Dice points.